KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

-The use of Khiops dictionaries significantly accelerates the release of Machine Learning models into production, and enables users to easily express their business knowledge.
-The main benefits include:
+The use of Khiops dictionaries significantly accelerates the release of machine learning models into production, by enabling users to easily describe data and express their business knowledge during the data preparation step.
+What's more, the dictionaries record all the manual and automatic processing required for model training, and are executed by Khiops during the inference phase.
+The main user benefits include:

+- **Meaningful data handling**: in its simplest form, the dictionary describes the variables in a single training data table, with their names and types.
+With more complex data, for instance spread over several tables, the power of dictionaries represents a major advantage.
+Starting from a multitude of disorganized data sources, the user can easily describe and structure training data into a comprehensible relational schema.

-- **Meaningful data preparation**: Starting from a multitude of disorganized data sources, the user can easily structure training data into a comprehensible relational schema.
-The user simply expresses his business knowledge by selecting the relevant information for the problem at hand, and by enriching data with relevant user-defined variables.
+- **Meaningful data preparation**: then, the user simply expresses his business knowledge by selecting the relevant information for the problem at hand, and by enriching data with relevant user-defined variables.

-- **End-to-end data transformation flow**: Khiops dictionaries encode the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
-This makes model release into production more agile, and is also beneficial for model archiving.
+During training the dictionary, initially provided by the user, is automatically completed for describing the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
+The main technical benefits include:

+- **Agile model release**: a single dictionary file encodes an entire data transformation flow.
+Thus, updating a model simply involves replacing a file, enabling predictions to be made directly from the raw data.

-- **On-the-fly processing**: Data transformation is implemented in a very efficient way, as it is processed on the fly.
+- **On-the-fly processing**: data transformation is implemented in a very efficient way, as it is processed on the fly.
 For example, user-defined variables and those resulting from the Auto Feature Engineering step are instantiated only when the model is used.
-This enables fast computations and efficient use of RAM.
+This enables fast computations and efficient use of RAM and storage capacity.

-- **Distributed computing and Out-of-core**: The use of dictionaries enables Khiops to process large amounts of data very efficiently.
+- **Distributed computing and Out-of-core**: the use of dictionaries enables Khiops to process large amounts of data very efficiently.
 [Advanced strategies][auto-adaptation] for adapting learning algorithms to available hardware resources are implemented.
 The initial learning task is divided into sub-tasks, either due to a lack of RAM (out-of-core processing loads sub-parts of data sequentially), or in order to distribute processing over a cluster of computers.

 [auto-adaptation]: ../learn/hardware_adaptation.md

 ## What is a Khiops dictionary ?

 <figure markdown>
 <picture>